The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 \subsection{Gromov--Witten theory of spin curves}

-The Gromov--Witten theory of K\"{a}hler surfaces has seen great development over the last twenty years.
-Initially focused on rational and ruled surfaces of geometric genus $p_g = 0$, it later addressed positive $p_g$, a class that includes Calabi--Yau surfaces, most elliptic surfaces and most surfaces of general type \cite{IP04, LP07, KL07, KL11a, KL11b, Lee13}.
+The Gromov--Witten (GW) theory of K\"{a}hler surfaces has seen significant development over the last twenty years.
+Initially focused on rational and ruled surfaces of geometric genus $p_g = 0$, it later extended to surfaces with positive $p_g$, a class that includes Calabi--Yau surfaces, most elliptic surfaces and most surfaces of general type \cite{IP04, LP07, KL07, KL11a, KL11b, Lee13}.

 Let $X$ be such an algebraic surface with a homology class $\beta \in H_2(X,\Z)$, and a holomorphic $2$-form $\eta$.
 If the zero locus $B$ of $\eta$ is smooth and connected, then $(B,N_{B/X})$ is a {\em spin curve}, i.e. a pair consisting of a curve and a line bundle $\vartheta$ such that $\vartheta^2 \cong \omega_B$ (a theta characteristic).
-One of the striking ideas that emerged is the reduction of the Gromov--Witten theory of surfaces of positive geometric genus to the Gromov--Witten theory of a spin curve associated to it via the so-called localisation by cosections that we now recall (see \cite{KL07, LP07} for surfaces with smooth canonical divisor, and \cite[conjecture~1.2]{KL11b} for a lift of that assumption).
+One of the striking ideas that emerged is the reduction of the GW theory of surfaces of positive geometric genus to the GW theory of a spin curve associated to it via the so-called localisation by cosections that we now recall (see \cite{KL07, LP07} for surfaces with smooth canonical divisor, and \cite[conjecture~1.2]{KL11b} for a lift of that assumption).

 The 2-form $\eta$ induces a morphism from the obstruction sheaf of the moduli of stable maps to $X$ to its structure sheaf (a cosection) \cite{KL13}:

 The locus $Z(\sigma_{\eta})$ where $\sigma_{\eta}$ is not surjective is the locus of stable maps to $X$ whose image lies in the degeneracy locus of $\eta$.
 This locus is empty if $\beta$ is not a multiple of the canonical class.
 Applying the general theory of localisation by cosections, Kiem and Li showed that the virtual fundamental cycle of $\M_{g,n}(X, \beta)$ can be represented as a cycle supported on $Z(\sigma_{\eta})$.
 In other words, they constructed a \textit{localised} virtual cycle on the locus $Z(\sigma_{\eta})$ such that